What is the Title IV code?

 Does this money get applied to my bill?

 No, students receive a paycheck for hours worked.
 They are encouraged to apply a portion to any outstanding school bill.
 For more information on student billing, you can contact Student Financial Services.

 Can my financial aid be used as a down payment at registration?

 Yes.
 The Student Financial Services requires a down payment of fifty percent of the school bill to be paid at registration.
 Financial Aid can be used in place of or part of the down- payment; however, aid cannot be processed until the student’s file is complete with all required documentation.
 See the Lee University catalog for more information.

 Can textbooks be charged to student accounts?

 Book vouchers are handled through the Student Financial Services.
-A Book Voucher may be issued when a student has enough financial aid (excluding work-study and 1% loan fees) to completely pay his/her school account and still have a credit balance.
+A Book Voucher may be issued when a student has enough financial aid (excluding work-study and loan fees) to completely pay his/her school account and still have a credit balance.
 For more information, see the Student Financial Services web site.